Omelette stuffed with roasted poblano strips, sour cream and melted cheese.

 About this recipe

-The omelette de rajas is a perfect fusion between the French omelette technique and quintessentially Mexican flavour: strips of roasted poblano chile with sour cream and Oaxaca cheese.
+The omelette de rajas is a perfect fusion between the French omelette technique and quintessentially Mexican flavor: strips of roasted poblano chile with sour cream and Oaxaca cheese.
 The inside is creamy and soft with the fragrant rajas filling, whilst the outside remains golden and lightly crisp.
-It is a breakfast or light supper that combines the best of two culinary worlds: European technical precision and Mexican depth of flavour.
+It is a breakfast or light supper that combines the best of two culinary worlds: European technical precision and Mexican depth of flavor.

 History & Origin